lexescaner/manning-kubernetes/README.md

-The repo contains exercises as part of Manning's LiveProject Kubernetes
+# The repo contains exercises as part of Manning's LiveProject Kubernetes.